7fours/auto-mcserver/README.md

 # auto-mcserver

 - Deprecated Python script for Minecraft server.
 Repos for asset files are down but if the files are hosted manually, script still should work.
+- I had just started learning classes at this point it seems

 ### Auto Minecraft Server:
 Auto generate a vanilla, paper, fabric, or a premade paper server with plugins preinstalled.